KenKundert/emborg/doc/utilities.rst

 to your crontab.

-The first example runs emborg-overdue at 5:04 AM every day while saving the output into a file.
+The first example runs emborg-overdue at 5:34 AM every day while saving the output into a file.
 The use of the ``--mail`` option causes *emborg-overdue* to send mail to the maintainer when backups are found to be overdue.

 The second example is similar except the output is suppressed rather than being saved to a file.

+Alternately you can run *emborg-overdue* from cron.daily (described in the :ref:`root example <root example>`.

 .. _client_overdue: